sjoerdvandommelen/id5415/collections/_id5415/1-2-assignment.md

 ![Command Line tool in Pi](/assets/img/courses/id5415/module1/assignment/4_3_0.png)

-Now first we will create the virtual env using the same command as we did with out laptop.
+Now first we will create the virtual env using the same command as we did on our personal machine.

 To create a virtual environment, in the terminal type below command to create a virtual environment called `venv`.